siinwook/Vision-Transformer-and-Knowledge-Distillation-from-Scratch/README.md

 ### Experiment 2: Knowledge Distillation

-DeiT achieved marginally better performance than vanilla ViT by using a ResNet teacher and an additional distillation token.
+DeiT achieved better performance than vanilla ViT by using a ResNet teacher and an additional distillation token.

 | Model | Test Accuracy |
 | ----- | ------------: |